 Another factor is decision timing.
 If you reach a decision to leave your current job, let’s say in the summer, and your bonus will not be handed out for another 6-8 months, that is a long time to put up with whatever it is that made you decide to leave.
 Are you doing your resume any good?
 Are you accomplishing anything?

 And, do start marketing yourself.
 Having an exciting opportunity to go to will help you make your decision.

 - Announcements (3)

 - Executive Career Management Articles (40)

-- Personal Leadership Articles (21)
+- Personal Leadership Articles (17)

 - Executive Job Search Articles (28)

 - Personal Marketing Articles (15)

-- Executive Resume Articles (14)
+- Executive Resume Articles (13)

 - LinkedIn Articles (11)